pemoreau/advent-of-code/README.md

 ### Rust

 Used a list of tuples to avoid creating a 2d-array

 But the second part needed the construction of such a 2d-array

+### Go

+Done in Go after the first Rust implementation.

+Use a set (`map[Pos]struct{}`) to store the positions

+And then a 2d-array to display the result

+Once again I found the Go version easier to write